aj51243731/reading-notes/README.md

 # AJ's homepage

-title:AJ's homepage
-description: growth midset is a way of thinking that promotes personal intellectual development through challenge.
+## A growth midset is a way of thinking that promotes personal intellectual development through challenge.